Notifiable and not notifiable claims - Medicare Compensation Recovery 011-15020000

 It is a no-fault scheme, and medical benefits will be paid to an injured person regardless of who caused the accident.

-A claim against the TAC can also be made if a Victorian resident or person is injured in an interstate accident that involves a Victorian registered vehicle.
+A claim against the TAC can also be made if a Victorian resident or a person that lives in another state is injured in an interstate accident that involves a vehicle that is registered in Victoria.

 If the injured person lives in: